Mexico City, Mexico City, Mexico

 Tren Suburbano

-Opened 2008, the Tren Suburbano consists of a single regional rail service that serves the city of Mexico City and the surrounding suburbs in the State of Mexico.
+Opened 2008, the Tren Suburbano consists of a single urban mainline rail service that serves the city of Mexico City and the surrounding suburbs in the State of Mexico.

 Tren Suburbano

-The Tren Suburbano is a regional rail service on a North-South alignment.
+The Tren Suburbano is an urban mainline service on a North-South alignment.
 It runs from Cuautitlán in the north to Buenavista in the south, serving 7 stations.

 The Tren Suburbano was opened in June 2008.
-The Tren Suburbano is operated by Ferrocarriles Suburbanos.
+The Tren Suburbano is owned by the Government of Mexico and operated by Ferrocarriles Suburbanos.

 References & Helpful Links